apache/doris-website/docs/ecosystem/flink-doris-connector.md

 For the complete code, refer to:[CDCSchemaChangeExample.java](https://github.com/apache/doris-flink-connector/blob/master/flink-doris-connector/src/test/java/org/apache/doris/flink/example/CDCSchemaChangeExample.java)

-#### Multi-Table Writing Format
+##### Multi-table Write Format

 Currently, DorisSink supports synchronizing multiple tables with a single Sink.
-You need to pass the data and the database and table information to the Sink together and use the RecordWithMetaSerializer to serialize it.
+You need to pass both the data and the database/table information to the Sink, and serialize it using the `RecordWithMetaSerializer`.

 ```Java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();